We've been Canberra's law firm for 44 years

 "You don’t expect your plumber to fix your plumbing without making a profit, so it’s not unreasonable for retirement village operators to make profit, too – the question is how much profit is reasonable versus what might people reasonably feel is gouging?”

-Read Sunday's full story by journalist Lottie Twyford on ABC NEWS ONLINE: here
+Read the full story by journalist Lottie Twyford on ABC NEWS ONLINE:

 See further comment by Jo in the story